 Here at CMR, we do our free estimates a little differently.
 We schedule an in-home site inspection (or a Virtual Zoom Appointment) to be able to see the area, take necessary measurements and discuss your design ideas and color scheme.
-After our initial meeting, we hope we have gained enough knowledge to truly understand your design ideas for your Outdoor Living space.
+After our initial meeting, we hope we have gained enough knowledge understand your design ideas for your Outdoor Living space.
 Next, we invite you into our showroom, typically 7-10 days later, to review the specific products and materials.
 While you are here, we will sit in our Design Center and show you your project in 3D and review the specifics.
 We would like you to have a comfort level with us and our team.
 We are here to earn your business and feel this approach is better for both the customer and us as well.
-We can make any design changes or product category changes, at that time, in order to determine a final number for the project.
+We can make any design changes or product category changes, at that time, in order to reach your budget goal.
 This step is especially helpful when there are several items being installed by CMR and may take multiple appointments to achieve the best end result.

 After a design and price have been determined, the next step is to accept the contract.
 At this stage, everyone should have an understanding of the materials used and how the design will come together.

 The following information should be used as a resource to help you prepare for the smooth implementation of your project.

 - Once the proposal is signed and returned to CMR with the deposit, we can hold an installation date for you.

 - Depending on the scope of your project, we will either ask for 1/2 down and 1/2 upon completion OR 1/3 down, 1/3 due the day we start and the final 1/3 upon completion.

 - The projected installation date is based on lead-time for materials and/or building permit, as well as the first-come/first-serve basis in regard to customers that signed prior to you.
 Delays in the start date will be communicated to you during your weekly update.